tkrabel/tobias.krabel/docs/principles/life.md

 ## Other helpful principles

-Thougths that need to be fleshed out in order to deserve a larger heading.
+Thoughts that need to be fleshed out in order to deserve a larger heading.

 ### Walk 20 miles every day